Baby Spitting Up

 Baby spits up a lot?
 Tips on how to reduce spit up

-- Breastfeed baby (or bottle feed baby) in a more upright position.
-Semi reclined positions are usually quite helpful as they help gravity guide the milk down into baby’s tummy.
+- Breastfeed your baby, (or bottle feed Baby) in a more upright position.
+Semi reclined positions are quite helpful, as they help gravity guide the milk down into Baby’s tummy.

-- In regard to breastfed babies and spitting up, try breastfeed baby in motion (while walking or rocking if possible) Wearing baby in a sling has also been found to help for acid reflux in babies as well as gas problems.
+- In regards to breastfed babies and spitting up, try to breastfeed your baby in motion (while walking or rocking, if possible) Wearing your baby in a sling, has also been found to help reduce gas and acid reflux symptoms in babies.

-- Avoid distractions while feeding baby, this keeps him from moving around which causes wind intake.
-Breastfeeding moms can use nursing necklaces to reduce distractions while breastfeeding too, which will reduce the incidences of baby spitting up.
+- Avoid distractions while feeding your baby, this keeps him/her from moving around, which causes wind intake.
+Breastfeeding moms can use nursing necklaces to reduce distractions while breastfeeding too, which will reduce the incidences of Baby spitting up.

-- Avoid handling baby too roughly after feedings, the movement can also bring the milk to the top.
+- Avoid handling your baby too roughly after feedings, the movement might cause the milk to surface.

-- Have smaller more frequent feedings instead of long far spaced feedings that might be more difficult to digest.
+- Have smaller, more frequent feedings, instead of long, far spaced feedings that are more difficult to digest.

-- Avoid tight fitted baby clothing or anything that puts too much pressure on baby’s tummy.
+- Avoid tight fitted baby clothing or anything that puts too much pressure on your baby’s tummy.

-- Know the difference between spitting up and baby throwing up.
-After spitting up baby should still seem happy, but vomiting will always cause discomfort.
-Infant vomiting may occur from time to time, maybe because of a larger air bubble, but if your baby is vomiting more than usual and projectile vomiting, you should go see your pediatrician.
-Babies who projectile vomit more than once a day may have pyloric stenosis, which is a stomach problem that requires surgery.
+- Know the difference between spitting up and a baby throwing up.
+After spitting up, your baby should still seem happy, but vomiting, will always cause discomfort.
+Infant vomiting may occur from time to time, maybe because of a larger air bubble, but if your baby is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
+Babies who projectile vomit more than once a day, may have pyloric stenosis, which is a stomach problem that requires surgery.

-- If baby is choking or hiccoughing a lot with frequent burping or has bad breath it’s best to talk to your pediatrician about it.
+- If your baby is choking or hiccoughing a lot, with frequent burping and/or has bad breath, it is best to talk to your pediatrician about it.

-- If baby seems to be sleeping less due to discomfort you should also seek the advice of your pediatrician.
+- If your baby seems to be sleeping less, due to discomfort, you should also seek the advice of your pediatrician.

-- If baby cries a lot after feedings it could be a sign of severe baby reflux.
+- If your little one cries a lot after feedings, it could be a sign of severe reflux.

-- If baby has difficulty eating, has poor weight gain or refuses to breastfeed you should get help.
+- If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

-- If baby is spitting blood or green liquid.
-Baby spitting up blood could be a sign of something more serious.
+- If Baby is spitting blood or green liquid.
+Your Baby spitting up blood, could be a sign of something much more serious.

-Most of the time baby frequently spitting up is not a health problem, but just a dirty laundry problem. ;-)
+Most of the time, when baby is frequently spitting up, it is not a health problem, but just a dirty laundry problem. ;-)